Do You Face a “Problem”, or a “Challenge”? Master Your Words!

 When however you think of the word “challenge”: you think of “adventure”, “possibilities”, obstacles that you will overcome, new territory, excitement.
 This is exciting: I can’t wait to practice on a challenge.
 I want to spend extra time in this and am stoked to conquer this and own it.
 This gives me extra energy.

 Both students are really saying exactly the same thing: they are dealing with something they can’t pull off.
-However: both students will approach overcoming that obstacle with very different energies, attititudes, drive and passion, and will as such have very different results and different levels of success at the outcome.
+However: both students will approach overcoming that obstacle with very different energies, attitudes, drives, and passions, and will as such have very different results and different levels of success at the outcome.

 I like what Eckhardt Tolle explains in The Power of Now.
 He asserts that problems do not occur, situations occur.
 A problem is what we make out of a situation.
 If we attach a lot of negativity to a situation or approach a situation with negative emotions instead of just resolving it right away, we turned the situation into a problem.